EddieHubCommunity/open-source-practice/README.md

 ### Option 2.
 Complete this process on your computer (locally)

 - Fork the project:
- Fork the project: Click the gray Fork button at the top right of this page.
+ Click the gray Fork button at the top right of this page.
 This creates your copy of the project and saves it as a new repository in your GitHub account

 - Click on the green Code button, then either the HTTPS or SSH option, and, click the icon to copy the URL.
 Now you have a copy of the project.
 Thus, you can play around with it locally on your computer.